 You can check the status of your waivers or complete an online waiver here: oxygenfreejumping.co.uk/waiver/

 We highly recommend completing waivers online so that they link with our booking system at the park and you will have a much quicker check in processes when you come and bounce.

 We also have electronic waiver stations where you can check-in when you arrive at the park in case you cannot complete online.

 If you need to distribute multiple waiver forms you can print them out here: oxygenfreejumping.co.uk/waiver/

 Please arrive 30 mins before your session is due to start, this will give you plenty of time to check-in and view our safety briefing.
 If traffic’s terrible or your boss was in “just one more thing” mode and you arrive up to 30mins late, we’ll sneak you on for the rest of your session but you may miss the start.

 We have changing rooms and showers in most of our parks as well as baby change facilities.
-Please note our parks at The O2, Acton and Leeds do not have changing rooms or showers.
+Please note our parks at The O2 and Acton do not have changing rooms or showers.

 We have a well stocked cafe serving hot and cold food and drink options, and therefore do not allow food or drink to be brought in from outside.
 Tap water is available upon request.